LGN520/farreach-public/docs/netreach-voting.md

 			+ Receiver split the SCAN request into multiple sub-requests
 			+ Process sub-requests by different server threads (thpt: count in client side since all requests are handled by server; latency: count in the granularity of sub-requests, split latency should not be counted which is happened in switch)
-			+ TODO: add endkey limitation for per-sub-request range query
+			+ Implement range scan of kv-store (xindex_root_impl.h, xindex_group.h, xindex_group_impl.h)
+			+ Perform range scan on both kv-store and backup -> reply the final results
-	- TODO: support SCAN with a guarantee of some point-in-time: we still need RCU for backup data in server (only for NetReach)
+	- Support SCAN with a guarantee of some point-in-time: we still need RCU for backup data in server (only for NetReach)
 - Debug
 	+ Use thread_id of server thread to perform operation in key-value store instead of req.thread_id() (ycsb_server.c)
 	+ If condition_lo is true, the predicate is 2; (NOTE) if condition_lo is false, the predicate is 1 instead of 0!!!